aspose-slides/Aspose.Slides-Documentation/cpp/release-notes/release-notes-2020/aspose-slides-for-cpp-20-4-release-notes/_index.md

 ```

 ### **Spreadsheet options for formulas calculation**
 Calculated data of a spreadsheet can depend on many different parameters, and to allow editing them the Aspose::Slides::**SpreadsheetOptions** class has been added.
-It implements the **ISpreadsheetOptions**†that intended to†get and set†spreadsheet parameters for formulas calculating.
+It implements the **ISpreadsheetOptions** that intended to get and set spreadsheet parameters for formulas calculating.

-**ISpreadsheetOptions**†interface declaration:
+**ISpreadsheetOptions** interface declaration:

 ```cpp
 /// <summary>